scipy-lectures/scientific-python-lectures/intro/numpy/operations.rst

   describes the populations of hares and lynxes (and carrots) in northern Canada during 20 years.

-  You can view the data in an editor, or alterntively in IPython (both shell and notebook):
+  You can view the data in an editor, or alternatively in IPython (both shell and notebook):

   .. sourcecode:: ipython